djaxho/pure-vue-chart/README.md

 :use-month-labels="true"
 ```

-#### Notes on y-axis labels:
+#### Notes on x-axis labels:
 <p>
-Y-axis labels, by default will be from 1 - length-of-data.
+X-axis labels, by default will be from 1 - length-of-data.
 But you can automatically use Months by using the prop `:use-month-labels="true"`.
 Or you can provide the data as an array of objects, each with a `value` and `label` like so:
 </p>